InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 There's a central project that everyone depends on.
 What a great candidate for InnerSource!
-Unfortunately, the project has grown organically, with various contributions and additions just slapped on.
+Unfortunately, the project has grown organically, with various contributions and additions slapped on haphazardly.
 Now it's an icky, black morass of code that no one understands and everyone is afraid to touch.
-It's clearly due for an overhaul, but even though everyone needs it and wants it, no one takes the time to work on it.
+It's clearly due for an overhaul, but even though everyone needs that and wants it, no one takes the time to work on it.

 ## Context

-* Project is full of tech debt.
 * Many teams use the project.
+* Significant tech debt.
-* Tech debt slows adoption and iteration on the project.
+* Slow adoption and iteration on the project.

 ## Forces

 * Everyone is busy.
 * Each contributing team prioritizes work that results in an immediate payoff for that team.
-* As the project grows the natural trend is for the project to become more difficult to use and to modify.
+* As the project grows the natural trend is for it to become more difficult to use and to modify.

 ## Solution

-Form a core team whose job it is to maintain the project in a state so that others can easily onboard to it and contribute to it.
+Form a core team whose job it is to maintain the project in a state so that others can easily onboard and contribute to it.
-This core team does the work that is necessary for a healthy usage and contribution ecosystem yet tends to be work that is not prioritized as a contribution.
+This core team does the work that is necessary for a healthy usage and contribution ecosystem.
+This critical work tends to not be prioritized as a contribution.
-Some main catogories of this type of work include communication, local environment, and devops infrastructure.
+Catogories of this type of work include communication, local environment, and devops infrastructure.
 Here are some specific examples:
-* Production bugs
+* Production bugs.
 * Documentation.
 * Onboarding tutorials and examples.
 * Automated testing.